Toloka/docs/en/guide/concepts/efficiency-metrics/index.md

 ## Features {#features}

-- Efficiency metrics are recalculated every 15 minutes.
+- Efficiency indicators are recalculated every 15 minutes.

 - Changes in the settings of projects and pools do not lead to an instant change in indicators.